Google Search Algorithm Change For Freshness

 Google introduced a “freshness” algorithm update to its search results yesterday.
 This change will help users find pages relating to recent events, news and products much easier and more accurately.
-This algorithmic update is based off of their caffeine infrastructure.
+This algorithmic update is based on its caffeine infrastructure.
 Google claims this change will make results more relevant for its users, which they believe is what truly sets their company apart from that of their rivals.

 The last big update to the Google algorithm, known as Panda, affected only 12% of searches, while this update is will affect 35% of search queries (what users typed in the search bar in Google).

-At the moment, you can see these changes taking affect when you search for items involving Basketball, Microsoft and the Wall Street Journal, but eventually this will spread across the board.
+At the moment, you can see these changes taking effect when you search for items involving Basketball, Microsoft and the Wall Street Journal, but eventually, this will spread across the board.